Club Charter Season 2021/22

 Sir Matt Busby Way

-If you are not satisfied with this response, you will be advised where you should further escalate your complaint to, as this could be the Independent Football Ombudsmen (IFO).
+If you are not satisfied with this response, you will be advised where you should further escalate your complaint to, as this could be the Independent Football Ombudsman (IFO).
 Please note that the IFO is unable to deal with a complaint unless the above process has been followed.

 Manchester United recognises and accepts its responsibilities to safeguard vulnerable groups (children, young people and vulnerable adults) who come into its care and to provide staff and volunteers with guidance and training on procedures they should adopt in the event that they suspect an individual may be experiencing, or be at risk of, harm or abuse.